BSC-Sniper/premium-bsc-sniper/README-english.md

 ### BSC Sniper

 BSC Sniper is a tool that helps you to buy BSC project's tokens in Pancakeswap or ApeSwap listing/launches, for both BNB and BUSD pairs..
 Easy to use, and it run locally in your machine.
-You don't need to send me anything, maybe a little donation if this works for you. :D

 <H2>Prerequisites</H2>